AY2425S2-CS2103T-T11-1/tp/docs/DeveloperGuide.md

 1. Editing a person while all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons listed.
    No one is named "John Doe".

    1. Test case: `edit 1 n/John Doe`<br>
       Expected: First contact is updated with the new name.
-Details of the updated contact shown in the status message.
+Name of the updated contact shown in the status message.

    1. Test case: `edit 1`<br>
       Expected: No person is edited.
 Error details shown in the status message.